-The effectiveness of Alcoholics Anonymous (AA) is very important to know.
+The effectiveness of Alcoholics Anonymous (AA) is important to know.
 That’s because AA is the biggest and best-known alcohol abstinence program in the world.

 I. About AA